Our Story

 Huckabee Farm

-Ice-skating on Huckabee's farm pond was an Amherst tradition for many years, and Margery Huckabee wanted to preserve her family's land for future generations to enjoy.
+Ice-skating on the Huckabee's family farm pond was an Amherst tradition for many years, and Margery Huckabee wanted to preserve her family's land for future generations to enjoy.
 With the help of the Amherst Land Trust, she was able to obtain the funds she needed to secure her situation while protecting most of the land.

-Bragdon's Hill
+Bragdon Hill

 This landmark property on Route 101 is a favorite for families from around the region.